 In the below example, you can see how our website hierarchy looks from a creative perspective.
 It is not a perfect example of how a website should look – but it is definitely on the right track.

-In this section, you will see a list of your website pages along with a whole slew of information about each page.
-You can customize the reports to filter only the data you would like, and the options seem endless for how you can customize the data and reporting.
+In this section, you will see a list of your website pages and a slew of information about each page.
+You can customize the reports to filter only the data you would like, and the options seem endless for customizing the data and reporting.

 Also, a Website tools section may create a custom sitemap page, a robots.txt editor, and add localization variants for pages.
 Pretty awesome!.

 3.1.4 All resources

 In this tab, you can easily see all the website resources you audit: HTML files, JS, CSS resources, images, etc. Both internal and external.

 The Content Analysis area of the tool is one of the best parts of the program.
 Once you go to the Page Audit tab, you will be given a popup with all of your website pages – select the page you want to improve, and then you will be prompted to add the keywords/phrases you would like the page to rank for.

 A keyword map is a place to get help for properly planning keyword distribution across your website.
 Simply, it is content to keyword mapping places.

 This is the place to audit one page to do on-page and technical analysis to optimize and focus on the first place in the search engine results.